samsuh/2025-learnings/README.md

 fn next_lang<'a>(languages:&'a [String], current:&str) -> &'a str {code body here}
 ```
 The return 'a is telling rust compiler that the return &str is the same as one of the `languages:&[String]` references, and differentiated as not one of the `current:&str` reference.
+Lifetime annotations help code readability by making clear which input argument ref is going to become the output ref.